The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Robert Hopkin is a Medical Genetics specialist and a Pediatrics provider in Cincinnati, Ohio.
+Robert Hopkin is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Cincinnati, Ohio.
 Dr. Hopkin is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Fabry Disease, Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Micrognathia, and Orchiectomy.
+He is also highly rated in 207 other conditions, according to our data.
+His clinical expertise encompasses Fabry Disease, Neurofibromatosis Type 1 (NF1), Neurofibromatosis, Microcephaly, and Orchiectomy.

 Experienced in Preaxial Polydactyly Type 1